yodkwtf/python-mastery-101/07-Tuples&Sets/notes.md

 #### Set Comprehension

 - same stuff as we have for list and dict comprehension
+- useful when we convert other data types into set to get unique instances

   ```py
   s = {x **2 for x in range(5)}